 Accessibility partners, stakeholders and advocates

-The Town of Georgina’s Accessibility Team are members of the Ontario Network of Accessibility Professionals (ONAP), a community of interest comprised of approximately 270 public sector accessibility professionals working collectively to remove barriers in municipalities, hospitals, universities and colleges and in other such public sector organizations across the province through the sharing of information and experiences.
+The Town of Georgina’s Accessibility Team is a member of the Ontario Network of Accessibility Professionals (ONAP) (opens in a new tab) , a community of about 270 public sector accessibility professionals who work together to remove barriers across municipalities, hospitals, universities, colleges and other public sector organizations.

-Town staff also work in partnership with the Region of York and the eight area municipalities to collaboratively identify and eliminate barriers to accessibility, to and to share best practices.
+Town staff also collaborate with York Region and the eight area municipalities to identify and remove barriers and share best practices.

 - York Region and its tier-two municipalities (opens in a new tab)